MileHacker Logo

 Departure Procedures

-China typically charges no specific exit fees or taxes for departing the country via air or land.
+China typically charges no specific exit fees or taxes for departing from the country via air or land.
 Give yourself plenty of time for the airport or station procedures.

 Timing Recommendations